ADirin/DataBase_Solution/week7_ORM_JPA/Object_level_Cocurrency.md

 ## Converters

-JPA Converters are used to map Java objects to database column types that are not directly supported by JPA.
-Converters provide a mechanism to handle custom data transformations.
+JPA Converters are used to customize how Java objects are mapped to database columns and vice versa.
+They allow developers to define conversions between entity attribute types and database column types.
+This is useful when your Java objects and the database columns use different data types or formats.

+For example, if you have an enumeration, a custom class, or a non-standard type that needs to be stored in a standard format in the database (like String or Integer), JPA converters handle the transformation.

+## HOw Do Conveters Work?

+To implement a JPA Converter:

+    1. Define a class that implements the javax.persistence.AttributeConverter<X, Y> interface, where X is the entity attribute type and Y is the database column type.
+    2. Use annotations like @Converter and @Convert to apply the converter in the entity class.To implement a JPA Converter:

 ### Example: Converting LocalDate to String

-Suppose you have a `LocalDate` attribute in your entity, and you want to store it as a `String` in the database.
-You can create a converter for this purpose.
+Let’s use Student and Course entities to demonstrate how JPA Converters work.
+In this example, the CourseStatus enumeration is used for course statuses, which are stored as integers in the database.

 #### Step-by-Step Example